Monday, December 15, 2008

 What a great day.
 Today (Sept.
 3rd) I turned eight years old and my mom took me out of school for lunch at McDonalds.
 Keri met us there and she always makes everything fun.
 We both got Big Kid Happy Meals and she gave me her toy.
 It was fun but I couldn't wait to get back to school.
 I love my class and my teacher is awesome.

+I think Keri is beautiful.
+She is a great big sister because she takes me out for dates with her and sometimes she takes naps in my room.
+I'm glad she lives close to us.
 This is my new bike.
 Isn't it amazing!
 Read more below and you'll see why I'm holding it so gently.
 Keri helped me open my presents because my wrists hurt too bad.
 I got a gift card to build a bear, a scripture bag with a coupon to pick out my own scriptures and a new watch.

 The Republican Convention was on TV tonight and Mitt Romney was getting everyone fired up.
 I still think he would of made a great president.